scaleoutsystems/fedn/README.md

 A Client holds private data and connects to a Combiner to recieve model update requests and model validation requests.
 Clients need to be configured to be able to execute model training for the ML-model type used.

 #### Combiner
-A combiner is an actor which orchestrates a model update from a number of attached clients.
+A combiner is an actor which orchestrates and aggregates model updates from a number of attached clients.
 When and how to trigger such orchestration rounds are specified in *compute plans* sent by the Reducer.
 Each combiner in the network is an independent (and identical) gRPC Server, providing RPCs for interacting with its own alliance subsystem.
 Hence, the total number of clients that can be accomodated in a network is proportional to the number of active combiners.

 #### Reducer
 The reducer fills three main roles in the network: 1.)
 To lay out and initialize the overall, global training strategy and to aggregate model updates from Combiners into a global model, 2.) to handle global state and maintain the model ledger - an immutable trail of global model updates uniquely defining FedML timeline, and  3) act as a discoverey service, mediating connections between Clients and Combiners.
 For this purpose, the Reducer exposes a standard REST API.